avpripri/avpripri/README.md

 # Aviation Primary Principals

-_Disrupting General Aviation accessibility by making it safer, easier and more affordable_
+_Disrupting personal air travel; making it safer, easier and more affordable_

 This project sets to make an order-of-magnitude improvement in small aircraft safety.
 Secondary goals include dramatically lowering the bar for learning and operating small aircraft.